 California's Density Bonus Law allows a developer to increase density on a property above the maximum set under a jurisdiction's General Plan land use plan if the project meets certain criteria.
 In exchange for the increased density, a certain number of the new affordable dwelling units must be reserved at below market rates.
-The base density of the project site would allow for 869 dwelling units.
-By providing 10 percent of the units at a low income level, the applicant is entitled to a 20 percent density bonus.
+As shown in table 4 below, the base density of the project site would allow for 884 dwelling units.
+By providing 10 percent of the units at a low income level, the applicant is entitled to a 20 percent density bonus which would allow for a total of 1,061 dwelling units.
 The law also allows for reductions in required development standards, known as incentives, concessions and waivers.
 Greater benefits are available for projects that reach higher percentages of affordability.